UndeadZeratul/uzHDAddon/readme.md

 - ZikShadow, for the modified versions of Daedalus' original shotgun pickup sprites
 - Tartlman (a.k.a. bogus), for the ZM69 pickup & HUD sprites based off of Hideous Destructor's ZM66 sprites
 - Zrrion, for the Medical Pouch sprite
-- id Software, CardboardMarty, JoeyTD, Neoworm, YukesVonFaust, TSF, ChopBlock223; for the Sawed-Off Slayer HUD sprites
+- id Software, CardboardMarty, JoeyTD, Neoworm, YukesVonFaust, Sonik.O, ChopBlock223; for the Sawed-Off Slayer HUD sprites